yaphet91/happyBirthdayTobi/README.md

-This project is a personalised birthday microsite built from r my bestie using HTML, CSS, and JavaScript.
+This project is a personalised birthday microsite built for my bestie using HTML, CSS, and JavaScript.
 It begins with a countdown timer, followed by an animated unboxing sequence and balloon reveal effect.

 The main page includes a photo gallery, interactive cards, and custom birthday messages.